data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-overfit-example-solution

-*Solution*.
-The risk minimizer is $\mathbb{E}[Y | X]$, which is given in the problem statement as $X/2 + 1$.
+*Solution.* The risk minimizer is $\mathbb{E}[Y | X]$, which is given in the problem statement as $X/2 + 1$.
 The empirical loss function is obtained by replacing the expectation in the loss functional with an expectation with respect to the empirical measure.
 So the empirical risk minimizer is the function which minimizes

 ``` latex
 \sum_{i=1}^{n} (Y_i - h(\mathbf{X}_i))^2.